Discover free nonprofit investing resources, including policies, guides, and templates, to keep your investment or endowment program running strong.

 Environmental, social, and governance (ESG) criteria are a set of standards that socially conscious investors use to screen and evaluate potential investments.

-While most of us would agree that it makes good sense to invest in well-run companies that take into consideration environmental, social, and governance best practices, it becomes more difficult to agree on how to evaluate these companies on the basis of ESG criteria.
-In fact, researchers from the Massachusetts Institute of Technology (MIT) and the University of Zurich found a huge divergence between the six prominent ESG rating agencies.
+While most of us agree that it makes good sense to invest in well-run companies that consider environmental, social, and governance best practices, deciding how to evaluate these companies based on ESG criteria becomes more challenging.
+Researchers from the Massachusetts Institute of Technology (MIT) and the University of Zurich found a considerable divergence between the six prominent ESG rating agencies.
 Overall, they found that the average correlation across rating providers was only about 46% (a correlation of 100% means complete agreement).
-In the extreme case two ranking services had a negative correlation (meaning companies highly ranked by one service were poorly ranked by another).
+In the extreme case, two ranking services had a negative correlation (meaning companies highly ranked by one service were poorly ranked by another).

 Take Tesla and Royal Dutch Shell as an example.
 A survey of a large group of average investors might indicate that Tesla should rank highly and Royal Dutch Shell (the world’s fourth-largest oil company) poorly on ESG factors.
-In fact, when comparing their scores by two of the largest ESG rating agencies, one ranks the two companies the same, just above the halfway mark, and the other ranks Royal Dutch Shell above-average and Tesla below-average.
-There is significant subjectivity in the determination of what constitutes a good ESG company.
+When comparing their scores by two of the largest ESG rating agencies, one ranks the two companies the same, just above the halfway mark, and the other ranks Royal Dutch Shell above average and Tesla below average.
+There is significant subjectivity in determining what constitutes a good ESG company.

 So what should an organization do if it wants to embrace and encourage good ESG practices?
 We believe that organizations should consider the following: